jenkinsci/selenium-tests/README.markdown

-# [This project is being ported over to Java](https://github.com/jenkinsci/acceptance-test-harness).
+# This project is no longer used and maintained as it was [ported over to Java](https://github.com/jenkinsci/acceptance-test-harness).
 Please add new tests over there, not here.

 &nbsp;